Telechron Clock Rotor Type B

 Typical configurations were 18 and 36 tooth drive gears.
 The 36 tooth version was

-made with a 9/16”, 3/4” and 13/16” O.D.
+offered with a 9/16”, 3/4” or 13/16” O.D.
 Pinion gear.

 36 tooth (9/16” O.D.):